RussianPanda95/russianpanda95.github.io/_posts/2024-03-16-The-GlorySprout-Stealer-or-a-Failed-Clone-of-Taurus-Stealer.md

 - 0: Grab NordVPN
 - 0: Unknown placeholder
 - 1: Anti-VM
-- 1: Self-deletion (self-delete after sending the logs to C2): self-deletion performs with the command **C:\Windows\system32\cmd.exe" /c ping google.com && erase C:\Users\<username>\Desktop\<stealer>.exe** .
+- 1: Self-deletion (self-delete after sending the logs to C2): self-deletion performs with the command "**C:\Windows\system32\cmd.exe" /c ping google.com && erase C:\Users\<username>\Desktop\<stealer>.exe**" .
 Pinging introduces the delay, likely to guarantee the successful full execution of the payload.
 - loader_URL - contains the link to the secondary payload
 - 1: Only with crypto - the loader payload only runs if cryptowallets are present on the machine
 - 1: Autorun - creates the persistence for a secondary payload